-As long as you do not have frost, you can plant trees and shrub from October until March.
+As long as you do not have frost, you can plant trees and shrub from early autumn.

 Trees and roses with pot roots can be planted up into summer.
-Attention must be paid to sufficient watering.
+Ensure sufficient watering when planting or transplanting.

 Shrub and Tree Roots | Planting Period